andreasabel/inCode/entry/lenses-products-prisms-sums.md

 I've written about a variety of topics on this blog, but one thing I haven't touched in too much detail is the topic of lenses and optics.
-A big part of this is because there are already so many great resources on lenses, like the famous (and my favorite) [lenses over tea](https://artyom.me/lens-over-tea-1) series.
+A big part of this is because there are already so many great resources on lenses.

 This post won't be a "lens tutorial", but rather a dive into an insightful perspective on lenses and prisms that I've heard repeated many times, but not